-For each selected project, a project contract will be concluded between Bodossaki Foundation and the lead applicant (for projects implemented in Greece), which will be also co-signed by the partner (if any) as a funded CSO (but not beneficiary of the grant), and between the NGO Support Centre and the lead applicant (for projects implemented in the Republic of Cyprus), setting out the terms and conditions of the grant, as well as the roles and the responsibilities of the parties.
+For each selected project, a project contract will be signed between the Bodossaki Foundation and the lead applicant (for projects implemented in Greece), which will be also co-signed by the partner (if any) as a third-party contractor (also funded CSO but not beneficiary of the grant), and between the NGO Support Centre and the lead applicant (for projects implemented in the Republic of Cyprus), setting out the terms and conditions of the grant, as well as the roles and the responsibilities of the parties.

-The project contract shall contain, as a minimum, provisions to ensure the application of the following rules and obligations: avoid conflict of interest, confidentiality and security obligations, respect of ethics and EU values give visibility to EU funding, fulfil information obligations, specific rules for carrying out projects, information and record-keeping as well as the exercise of rights of the bodies such as the European Commission - Directorate-General for Justice and Consumers (DJ JUST), European Anti-Fraud Office (OLAF), European Court of Auditors (ECA), etc. towards the grantees receiving financial support in case of checks, reviews, audits and investigations.
+The project contract shall contain, as a minimum, provisions to ensure the application of the following rules and obligations: avoid conflict of interest, confidentiality and security obligations, respect of ethics and EU values, visibility to EU funding, information obligations, specific rules for carrying out actions, information and record-keeping as well as the exercise of rights of the bodies such as the European Commission, European Anti-Fraud Office (OLAF), European Public Prosecutor's Office (EPPO), European Court of Auditors (ECA), etc. towards the grantees receiving financial support in case of checks, reviews, audits and investigations.